ccapdev1920T2/s11g15/README.md

 * public - This folder contains static files such as css, js, and images.
 * routes - This folder contains files that describe the response of the server given an HTTP method request to a path in the server.
 * views - This folder contains all .hbs files that can be rendered to the server.
-* add_data.js - This script creates the database and inserts the restaurant data.
+* add_data.js - This script inserts restaurant data into the database.
-* add_products.js - This script creates the database and inserts product data.
+* add_products.js - This script inserts product data into the database.
-* add_users.js - This script creates the database and adds user data.
+* add_users.js - This script inserts user data into the database.
+* add_rate.js - This script inserts restaurant rate data into the database.
 * restart_data.js - This script drops the database and deletes all data.
 * index.js - The main entry point of the application.